robertpustota/involve-test-task-rag/README.md

   - Navigated the page and parsed HTML with `BeautifulSoup`.
   - Enabled headless PDF downloads with Chrome DevTools Protocol.
   - Saved metadata: document title, download URL, page numbers.
-  - Initially, using a real Chrome user profile was also considered to improve bypass reliability.
-However, this approach was not chosen in order to maintain transparency and reproducibility of the solution for demonstration purposes.
+  - Using a real Chrome user profile was initially considered to improve the reliability of bypassing Cloudflare.
+However, this approach was not chosen to ensure the solution remains transparent and fully reproducible for demonstration purposes.

 ---